 Good transportation options

 Thailand has a good transportation system that is generally easy to use.
-Services may not always run bang on schedule, and trains especially are often subject to delays, but you’ll always get where you need to go.
+Services may not always run bang on schedule, and trains especially can be subject to delays, but you’ll always get where you need to go.
 There are normally members of staff at major stations who speak English to help you find where to get your tickets.
 Alternatively, many accommodations can book tickets for you, often with a pickup service provided.
 This may be more expensive than buying your own tickets at a station, but the convenience can be well worth the price.
-Buses, trains, minivans, and ferries connect almost everywhere around the country, including the islands, and domestic flights can be convenient for longer distances.
-Local buses or songtaews (converted pickup trucks that often operate on set routes) may be a bit trickier to figure out, but you’ll almost always be able to find a taxi or tuk tuk.
+Buses, trains, minivans and ferries connect almost everywhere around the country, including the islands, and domestic flights can be convenient for longer distances.
+Local buses or songthaews (converted pickup trucks that often operate on set routes) may be a bit trickier to figure out, but you’ll almost always be able to find a taxi or tuk tuk.
 Just be aware of common transportation scams before hopping in.

 Attractions for all interests

 Whether you want to spend your days relaxing on gorgeous beaches, exploring national parks and hiking in nature, shopping in vibrant markets, wandering around historic cities and hopping from temple to temple, experiencing the nightlife or something else entirely, Thailand’s diverse destinations offer the best of them all.
 If you want to combine several areas, the transportation links and availability of information make it easy to do so.
 You can have the trip you’ve always dreamed of.

 Terrific range of tours